 It could recalled that there is a Bill in the Senate titled “The Compulsory Development Planning and Project Continuity Bill, 2021” seeking to compel governments at all levels to adopt planned development and ensure that all abandoned projects are completed with zero abandoned projects henceforth.
 Such bill should be given attention considering the benefit to the people and the mechanism of accountability it will put in place if passed into law.

 While the dissatisfaction of the people in the Niger Delta region is evident, there should be an enhanced structure for people of the region to engage their representatives and other stakeholders in the wake of this disturbing report.
 There is an apparent shortcoming on the part of the people of the region to hold the agency and by extension the government accountable.
 It is evident that the people of the region have been distracted by non-issues, such as who gets to head juicy committees and other frivolous issues.
 This is why more civil society organizations should re-examine their role in holding the government accountable, deepen advocacy to amplify issues such as this and build support for the cause of the people of the Niger Delta region.
-Social Action as one of the leading civil society organization in the Niger Delta region has remained at the vanguard in actively and constructively engaging the NDDC and other concerned stakeholders in the region.
+Alone as one of the leading civil society organization in the Niger Delta region has remained at the vanguard in actively and constructively engaging the NDDC and other concerned stakeholders in the region.

 We call on the federal government to monitor the activities of the agency, to make sure that due process is followed in awarding contracts, also, that procurement laws are upheld.
 It is also important to carry out Needs Assessment, there are many project initiated in many parts of the region but are not relevant enough to meet the needs of the people, and hence they are “white elephant”.
 The importance of Needs assessment cannot be overemphasized, it will give valuable insight on how to match projects with the needs of a particular community.
 The lawmakers are equally lacking in their oversight responsibilities; they should provide essential oversight from the beginning of any project to completion and even to monitoring it after completion.
 The lack-lustre performance and visionless leadership in Niger Delta Development Commission (NDDC) should not be allowed to continue, this is not the time to “off the mic”